Chir0student/AppAddict-Rasticrac/README.md

 - Some weird debug messages (not really debug messages, but it looks stupid) (To Come)

-- Dumpdecrypted implementation instead of GDB (To come/DblD) ---- DONE!
+- Dumpdecrypted implementation instead of GDB (To come/DblD) ----- DONE!

+- Binary in the cracked ipa has cryptid = 1 (need to fix/DblD)